fischerkinder/ThaPlayerURPGL3/README.md

 ## Prerequisites
 * Unity 2020.3.22f1
 * We will be using XXX implementation of the Media Player to build on for our integration.
+* Sidequest for uploading a demo video file.

 ## Setting up the Unity Project

 ## Using the Demo
+1.
+2.
+3.
+4. The video file the demo is looking for needs to be placed into the applications home directory.
+It needs to be named "1.mp4".
+5.